MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/best-practices.md

 ## Secure IaaS services and custom apps

-**Best practice**: Connect Azure and Amazon Web Services (AWS)
+**Best practice**: Connect Azure and AWS
 **Detail**: Connecting each of these cloud storage apps to Cloud App Security helps you improve your threat detections capabilities.
-By monitoring administrative and sign-in activities for these services, you can detect and be notified about possible brute force attack, malicious use of a privileged user accounts, and other threats in your environment.
-For example, you can to identify risks such as unusual deletions of VMs, or even impersonation activities in these apps.
+By monitoring administrative and sign-in activities for these services, you can detect and be notified about possible brute force attack, malicious use of a privileged user account, and other threats in your environment.
+For example, you can identify risks such as unusual deletions of VMs, or even impersonation activities in these apps.
 **For more information**:

 * [Connect Azure to Microsoft Cloud App Security](connect-azure-to-microsoft-cloud-app-security.md)